mas-cli/mas/README.md

 ### 🛍 Info from the Mac App Store

-None of the commands in this section require you to be logged into an Apple Account, neither for your macOS user, nor in the Mac App Store.
+None of the commands in this section require you to be logged into an Apple Account, neither for your macOS user nor in the Mac App Store.

 #### `mas search`